-In 2017, the Utah State Legislature established the Incentive for Effective Teachers in High Poverty Schools.
-The program authorizes USBE to award salary bonuses to eligible teachers who are deemed highly effective as demonstrated by student growth on the State's assessments with bonuses if they currently teach or move to teach in one of the State's highestpoverty schools.
+Also, HB 212 from theIn 2017, General Session the Utah State Legislature established the Incentive for Effective Teachers in High Poverty Schools.
+The program authorizes USBE to willprovide teachers award salary bonuses to eligible teachers who are deemed highly effective as demonstrated by student growth on the State's assessments with bonuses if they currently teach or move to teach in one of the State's highest-poverty schools.